 Circling back to the idea of a “new normal” and a change in how people shop, Vincent said Pattern has been in talks with several beauty brands, which have traditionally relied on big box stores and salons for a large percentage of sales and distribution, who are worried about future shelf space and how they’ll serve customers.

 Manufacturing is also going through changes as brands who previously relied on one manufacturer seek to diversify and mitigate future risks, or are canceling current manufacturing orders.

 Vincent advised against making any rash decisions while trying to capitalize on emerging trends and preparing for whatever shopping of the future will look like.
 Vincent’s most important word of caution was to brands looking to liquidate assets, as unauthorized sellers could be a problem that gets worse before it gets better.

 “We’re playing to our strengths, and I would encourage brands and businesses to continue doing that.
 The new normal is certainly going to be different.
 Whatever that is, I think there is going to be some element of distancing globally,” Vincent said.
 “We think that digital and marketplace channels are going to be the king, at least for the short term.”

-Reach out to Pattern through the form below to see how our international ecommerce consultants would make an international transition easy for you, even in “uncertain times.”
+Reach out to Pattern to see how our international ecommerce consultants would make an international transition easy for you, even in “uncertain times.”